Technigo/project-guess-who/README.md

 ## The problem

-In this project i found it most difficult know how to pass the right arguments to to nextcoming function.
-If i would have had more time I would have trie to add a counterfunction.
+In this project i found it most difficult how how to pass the right arguments to to nextcoming function, i understood it better by "trial and error".
+I used sweetalert to replace the wimndows alert function, howevere i couldn´t make it work for the confirmboxes, if i would have had more time i would have worked on that.

 ## View it live